 De La Salle North students graduate with more than just skills to succeed in college.
 They have ongoing access to programs that promote healthy living, spiritual growth, service to the community, and an appreciation of the arts.

-Our Counseling Office assists students with tutoring, family involvement and support, health and wellness services, mentoring programs, a nutrition program, and one-on-one, the De La Salle North Peer Helper program, and group counseling sessions.
+Our Counseling Office assists students with tutoring, family involvement and support, health and wellness services, mentoring programs, a nutrition program, and one-on-one and group counseling sessions.
 Counselors also manage financial assistance resources beyond financial aid.
 The Counseling Office serves as a resource for students with college admission, financial aid, and scholarship questions, providing all students with comprehensive support throughout their high school years.